axa-group/Parsr/docs/configuration.md

 Different extractors are available for each input file format.

-- **PDF files:** four extractors are currently available for PDF files:
+- **PDF files:** two extractors are currently available for PDF files:
   - `pdfminer`, which is an advanced python based extractor capable of extracting low and high level textual structures (from characters to paragraphs),
   - `pdfjs`, Mozilla's free solution for parsing documents.
-This is the recommended extractor to parse large documents (200+ pages),
+This is the recommended extractor to parse large documents (200+ pages).
-  - `abbyy` that rely on ABBYY Finereader that is paid software.,
-  - It is also possible to use `tesseract` in this case.
-The document will then be converted as an image, so expect the accuracy to be lower on texts.
 - **Images:** four extractors are supported for images:
   - `tesseract` which is an Open Source OCR software,
   - `abbyy`, that relies on ABBYY Finereader, a paid solution for OCR on documents and images,